Review on recent progress in the study of the $N^*(920)$ subthreshold singularity and the $\sigma/f_0(500)$ meson: Abstract

 \section{Abstract}

-{We summarize new results on the studies of $\pi\pi$ and $\pi N$ scatterings.
-They include the finding of a negative-parity nucleon pole with a mass lower than the nucleon mass, and the pole trajectory of $f_0(500)$ with respect to varying pion masses.
+{We summarize recent results on studies of $\pi\pi$ and $\pi N$ scatterings.
+They include the finding of a negative-parity nucleon pole with a mass lower than the nucleon mass, and the pole trajectory of $f_0(500)$ as the pion mass varies.
 The results are obtained from model-independent dispersion analyses.
 We also study the thermal properties of $f_0(500)$ based on the $O(N)$ $\sigma$ model and $N/D$ method.}

 \keywords{$\pi N$ scatterings, $\pi\pi$ scatterings, $\sigma$ meson, Lattice QCD}